-Although German Shepherds can eat strawberries, it’s essential to feed it in moderation.
+Although German Shepherds can eat strawberries, it’s essential to feed them in moderation.
 Also, watch out for signs of allergies if you’re feeding your GSD strawberries for the first time.
-If they seem to be allergic, you can try giving them blueberries or other dog-safe fruits like watermelon, apples, and bananas.
+If they seem to be allergic, you can try giving them blueberries or other dog-safe fruits like watermelon, apples, passion fruit, blueberries, and bananas.

 Does your German Shepherd like strawberries?
 Let me know in the comments!